Originally published in the Winter 2020 issue of American Fitness Magazine.

 Due to the prevalence of comorbidities linked to obesity and sedentary behaviors, the current generation of children may be the first in history to have a life expectancy shorter than that of their parents (AHA 2018).

 Perhaps it is of little surprise, then, that childhood obesity is the primary concern among parents in the United States, surpassing both drug use and smoking (AHA 2018; IHRSA 2017).
-This may, in fact, be the reason parents bring their children to fitness professionals for help with adopting healthier habits in respect to nutrition and physical activity.
+This may, in fact, be the reason parents bring their children to Youth Exercise Specialists and Youth Sports Coaches to help with adopting healthier habits in respect to nutrition and physical activity.

 Since this special population brings with it special considerations, this article will go into greater detail on the specific effects of extra weight on children’s health and quality of life.
 It will also review some of the most common contributors to overweight and obesity in children—beyond a lack of good nutrition—and provide guidance on the steps that fitness professionals can take to begin turning the tide.

 The Prevalence of Childhood Obesity

 Income and ethnicity also play a role.
 The prevalence is higher in lower-income households.
 Obesity rates in the African-American and Hispanic populations are 50%–75% higher than for Caucasians, whereas rates are 30% lower in the Asian population (also compared with Caucasians) (Nowicki et al. 2019).